lizziehop/reading-cookbooks/EncodingGuidelines.md

 - For proper nouns that are not a single person or places

-- Creole or Creoles should be tagged with name
+- Creole or Creoles should be tagged with name, surround the entire noun phrase ie "old creole cook"

 - ```xml
   <name>